Our Lady of Fatima Convent High School

 Our Lady of Fátima Convent Secondary School is a convent school located in the city of Patiala in Punjab, India.
 The school is run by Catholic nuns who live on the school campus itself.
-The nuns, mostly belonging to the southern Indian state of Kerala, bought the small patch of land from the scion of the erstwhile Patiala State in 1960 and for more than 40 years have been working to provide quality education at an affordable price to the children of Patiala.
+The nuns, mostly belonging to the southern Indian state of Kerala, bought the small patch of land from the scion of the erstwhile Patiala State in 1960.

 About the school

 Our Lady of Fátima Convent Secondary School was established in the year 1960.
 It is run by Seraphina Educational Society, Dehradun.
 The main aim of the society is education of the youth, especially poor and abandoned children.
 Since 1901 the Society is actively engaged in the field of education in India.
 It is a co-educational institution affiliated to the Central Board of Secondary Education (CBSE).
 The medium of instruction is English.
 It is run by the Seraphina Educational Society, Dehradun.